emilps/fjelltg/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 description: >-
   Fjell Technology Groups (FTG) CEO Leif Gunnar Madsen celebrates 40 years as entrepreneur.
 There is a Norwegian saying which tells that life starts when you reach the age of 66 years.
-That far from true for this vital man.
+That is far from true for this vital man.

   It is now 40 years since he played a central role in establishing the company Fjell Group, as a key employee in the Stord-Bartz enterprise.
 Stord-Bartz was